pzhaojohnson/rnacanvas.draw.style/README.md

 }
 ```

-Properties are defined at construction.
+Properties are defined at construction using property definition objects.

 ```javascript
 var values = new DrawingElementValues({